-HIPAA is meant to cover everything from health insurance fraud to taxes to preexisting conditions, but it’s most often discussed in the context of electronic data records.
+HIPAA is most often discussed in the context of electronic data records.
 This is also the context that non-profits in the health sector have to deal with.
 When doctors switched to electronic health records, it became easier for patients to change doctors, visit the emergency room, and consult with specialists.
 Unfortunately, it also opened the door to new security risks.
-Medical information is extremely valuable to hackers and fraud scammers, and can potentially be deadly to victims.
-Not only can someone rack up a bill of $100,000 by using insurance information, they can also cause doctors to record an incorrect medical history that affects the victim’s course of treatment.

 This risk level means there’s a strong need for protection and regulation of electronic Protected Health Information, or ePHI.
 Non-profits that don’t comply could face thousands — if not millions — of dollars in fines.
 To prevent this, here’s what your non-profit needs to know about HIPAA and ePHI data.